Table of Contents

 - File the articles of incorporation, as well as the names and addresses of the shareholders and managers, with the Trade Register,

 - Obtain tax and VAT numbers, as well as register with the tax office for social security purposes.

 What are the documents needed for starting a business in Turkey?

 Preparing the documentation required to establish a business in Turkey and registering to the Trade Registrar is one of the most crucial procedures in starting a business in Turkey.
-The Articles of Association are the most important documents to draft and notarize since they must include all of the information about the shareholders, including their names, addresses, contributions to the company’s share capital, and the number of shares they possess in the company.
+The Articles of Association are the most important documents to draft and notarize.
+They must include all of the information about the shareholders, including their names, addresses, contributions to the company’s share capital, and the number of shares they possess company.
 The company’s management must also be listed in the Articles of Association, including their names, how they are appointed and revoked, and their roles and responsibilities.

-A crucial point to remember is that when forming a sole proprietorship, a simple application form must be filed with the Trade Register.
+A crucial point to remember is that a simple application form must be filed with the Trade Register when forming a sole proprietorship.
 In Turkey, where partnerships are known as commandite companies, the partnership deed is the foundation of their formation.

 If a partner is an individual: